pscedu/singularity-tiger/CONTRIBUTING.md

 #CheckList

-Please make sure all these files are listed within the repository
+Please make sure the listed files are listed within the repository

 1) README.MD
 2) LICENSE